DLF Promenade Dedicates the Month of November to Shine the Spotlight on Men

 Whereas brands such as Marshall, Sony PS4 and Bose have come together for the man cave to provide an exclusive experience for men.

-As November is observed as a no shave month internationally, DLF Promenade in collaboration with Le Cantine is offering men free beer and burger combo throughout the month to reward the efforts of men with beards.
-Men sporting a beard can come together along with their friends and have a fun time with beard, beer and burgers.
+As November is observed as a no-shave month internationally, DLF Promenade in collaboration with Le Cantine is offering men free beer and burger combo throughout the month to reward the efforts of men with beards.
+Men sporting a beard can come together along with their friends and have a fun time with a beard, beer, and burgers.

 The mall is also offering unbeatable promotions on shopping for men and exclusive offers.